-A Day in the Life on the Norwegian Getaway Cruise
+A Day on the Norwegian Getaway Cruise

 Activities run on the Norwegian Getaway from 7am until midnight, unless you count the 24-hour casino, and food is served all hours too – there’s no need to rush for anything.
 I’m not the type to get up early unless I have to, especially after last night.

 The group of European journalists and travel bloggers I was with had dinner at the Ocean Blue Restaurant, followed by dancing and drinks in Bliss, the on board club.
 I ghosted at around 1am.
 I couldn’t repeat the night before, where Rosie from rosieglow.com and I were eating every flavour of Buffalo wings at 5am in the Irish bar, O’Sheehans.